 From there, we racked the clean juice off to wooden fermenters to start the fermentation spontaneously, relying on wild yeasts that occur naturally in the vineyard.

 The reason why we ferment in our older wooden fermenters is to ensure a slow ingress of oxygen throughout the process and therefore a longer fermentation without picking up any oak aromas.
-The wine was then left on the primary lees for approximately 5 months to add further complexity before bottling.
+The wine was then left on the primary lees for 9 months to add further complexity before bottling.

 AND A FEW PRAYERS TO MOTHER NATURE – THE 2019/20 GROWING SEASON

 For the past 4 years, the Western Cape has been experiencing a severe drought.
 During winter of 2019, we did welcome more rain than in the previous two years and were very blessed to receive over 500mm.

 Budburst and flowering were earlier than usual, starting with the first buds at the beginning of September.
 Towards the end of the flowering season there was some rain, but fruit set was luckily still even.